markdaws/gohome/README.md

 ### [Development](docs/development.md)

 ## Feedback
-If you have any issues, you can file a Github issue on this project, if you have any questions, feel free to email me: mark@gohome.io
+If you have any issues, you can file a Github issue on this project.